dr8co/PrivacyShield/README.md

 ## Features

-* **Cross-Platform** - Privacy Shield is written in C++ and uses CMake as its build system, so it can be built on any Unix platform that supports C++23 and CMake.
+* **Cross-Platform** - Privacy Shield is written in C++ and uses CMake as its build system, so it can be built on any Unix platform that supports C++23 and the dependencies.

 * **Secure** - Privacy Shield uses secure cryptographic algorithms and protocols to handle sensitive data.
 Security is a complex topic, and the current implementation of Privacy Shield is not perfect.